TheGoodlike13/liberty_or_death/README.md

     sudo nano /etc/ldap/ldap.conf

-This opens what passes for a text editor in linux.
+This opens what passes for a text editor in Linux.
 Eew.
 No thanks.
 I'll just find the file in a directory and edit it with notepad equivalent.
 At least I can escape by using `CTRL+X`.